joethun/joetemulatorjs/README.md

-Adds a couple changes for my site
+Adds/removes some things for my site